 While the historical facts around King Arthur remain unclear, this doesn’t stop him from appearing in modern culture.
 The King is Dead is set after the death of King Arthur.
 The kingdom of Britain is in turmoil, and you must unite the Scots, Welsh, and British under your rule.

-Players play as members of the court, placing influence among the factions, gaining their allegiance.
+Players play as members of the court, placing influence among the factions, and gaining their allegiance.
 The tokens are placed (or swapped, removed, or otherwise manipulated) on the map of Britain.
 All the actions are card-driven, requiring a lot of hand-management from the players while ensuring smooth gameplay.

 5. Oath: Chronicles of Empire and Exile